 Our firm offers something few firms in the country can; a focus on criminal tax combined with the working knowledge required to analyze these transactions.
 Our attorneys have invested in crypto currencies, staked on POS chains, swapped tokens, and bought/sold various tokens on a variety of exchanges.
 Further, we have filed tax returns accounting for these transactions in line with IRS guidance.
 At our firm, there is no learning curve that takes place.
 We can step in and begin building your defense from the first consultation.

 As the federal government ramps up criminal investigations into the crypto space, there will be a need for a firm that can competently represent these businesses and individuals under IRS scrutiny.
 Our firm offers something few can.
 Please contact us for a consultation at the first sign of IRS involvement.

-Our attorneys have drafted numerous articles relating to criminal tax matters.
-The entire series can be found at the criminal tax page here.
-Below are articles from that series that address crypto taxation issues specifically:
+Our attorneys have drafted numerous articles relating to criminal crypto tax matters.
+Those articles can be found at the Crypto Tax Defense Blog.